bcii/bcii.github.io/index.md

 <a href="https://bcii.github.io/"><strong>https://bcii.github.io</strong></a>

 <strong>Welcome to bcii</strong>

 We are starting to create our site.

-For shure it will take a bit of time

 So visit us soon again to see more.